ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

 Alternative semantics using view patterns
 ~~~~~~~~~~~~~~~~~~~~~~

-We could define the semantics of or patterns as a simple desugaring to view
+We could define the semantics of Or patterns as a simple desugaring to view
 patterns.
 The desugaring rule is: ::

     (p1; … ; pk)